 - Flexible study route: Delivered part-time, this course fits ideally around your work commitments.

 - Staff expertise: You will be taught by the SABI training team, NHS radiologists, consultant radiographers, breast surgeons, advanced practice mammographers, breast care nurses, medical physicists and other NHS professionals working with breast care services.

 - Accreditation: The course is approved by the Society and College of Radiographers and is the first PgCert Breast Ultrasound course in the UK to hold Accreditation from the Consortium for the Accreditation of Sonographic Education (CASE).

 - Support: You will have a named workplace clinical mentor throughout your time studying on the PgCert Breast Ultrasound who will support you both clinically and academically while you study with us.

-More about PgCert Breast Ultrasound and what you will achieve
+Breast Ultrasound (PgCert): More information and what you will achieve

 This course will give you the skills needed to become a safe and competent practitioner carrying out breast ultrasound.
 It puts great importance on the link between theory and practical skills, with the workplace learning element structured to promote the development of advanced-level clinical skills and critical and reflective thinking in clinical practice.
 These skills will strengthen your ability to work as part of the multidisciplinary team.

 Cutting-edge issues of theory and research in Breast Ultrasound will be critically examined to enable you to focus, extend, develop and strengthen skills in Breast Ultrasound to a level of advanced professional competence.